cyberbiont/vscode-sidenotes/README.md

 ## Configuration options

-All configutarion settings must be prepended with 'sidenotes.' in your settings.json, ex. 'sidenotes.hoverToolbar'.
+All configuration settings must be prepended with 'sidenotes.' in your settings.json, ex. 'sidenotes.hoverToolbar'.

 <!-- 🕮 9c424c17-95db-4d86-83f2-8441a487868e -->